Cecca/big-data-course/docs/homeworks.rst

 Exercises
 ^^^^^^^^^

-1. Instead of words, count the occurrences of characters across the dataset.
-  Suggestion: you can use the method ``String.toCharArray()`` to get the characters of the document's string.
-2. Group words by length: count the number of words of length 1, of length 2 and so on...
+1. Compute an histogram of word lengths: the number of words of length 1, 2, 3, and so on...